medvedevgroup/varmatch/README.md

 varmatch file contains the information of matched VCF entries from baseline and query VCF file.

 Lines in varmatch file started with `#` are comment lines.
 They contain general information of baseline and query VCF file, and also general information of varmatch file.
-The first N (N=2 by default) lines of .match file starts with `###`:
+The first 2 lines of .match file starts with `###`:

 - `###VCF1` is the baseline VCF filename